yzhang951/yzhang951.github.io/_pages/about.md

   - /about.html
 ---

-The Zhang Research Group, directed by Professor Yin Zhang, performs research in the Department of Mechanics and Engineering Science, College of Engineering, Peking University.
+The Zhang Research Group, under the leadership of Professor Yin Zhang, conducts cutting-edge research within the Department of Mechanics and Engineering Science at the College of Engineering, Peking University.

-Our group investigates the mechanical behavior of advanced engineering materials and energy materials at the nano to macro-scale.
-We focus on materials modeling and simulations.
+Our team specializes in examining the mechanical properties of advanced engineering and energy materials, spanning from the nano to macro-scale.
+Our primary focus lies in materials modeling and simulation techniques.

-The current research projects in the group include the mechanics of ultra-strength materials; 3D-printed metal alloys; strengthening mechanisms in high-entropy alloys;  and development of multiscale modeling methods.
+Current research endeavors within the group encompass the mechanics of ultra-strength materials, 3D-printed metal alloys, strengthening mechanisms in high-entropy alloys, and the advancement of multiscale modeling methodologies.

 Principal Investigator
 ------